Eco3 and the Lincoln Park Community

 The Lincoln Park neighborhood is home to over 6,000 of Duluth’s most resilient and creative residents.
 Lincoln Park has so much to offer, but isn’t without its challenges.
 Our work here addresses housing, health disparities, blight, green space, and most importantly, community building.
 From Rocks to Docks, and Skyline to Shoreline (port inclusive), Ecolibrium3 is also proud to call this our home, too.
 Explore this page to learn more about our neighborhood programs and resources.

-Did you know that we have been doing projects and community development work in Lincoln Park for the past nine years?
+Did you know that we have been doing projects and community development work in Lincoln Park for the past ten years?

 Looking for something?